Approximation systems: Introduction

 In terms of integrals this can be restated as:

-To solve this system of equations, we can pick any analytic function for $g_n$ such that $g_n(x_0)=a_n$, and each choice leads after $n$ integrations to a solution for $g_0$.
-In particular, when we pick $g_n$ to be constant $a_n$, the resulting solution for $g_0$ will be the $n$-th order Taylor polynomial.
+Here a holomorphic function $g_n$ such that $g_n(u)=a_n$ should be specified.
+In particular, if we pick $g_n$ to be constant $a_n$, the resulting solution for $g_0$ will be the $n$-th order Taylor polynomial.

-In this paper we will introduce a generalization of the Taylor approximation, based on the following alteration of \eqref{preMain}:
+In this paper we will introduce a generalization of the Taylor approximation, called {\em approximation systems}, based on the following alteration of \eqref{preMain}:

-where each $f_i$ is an analytic function in two variables.
+where each $f_i$ is a holomorphic function in two complex variables.
 To get the generalized equivalent for the $n$-th order Taylor approximation, we truncate again these equations after $n$ steps, so that rewriting them in terms of integrals gives:

-By picking the constant function $a_n$ for $g_n$, we get after $n$ integrations a solution for $g_0$.
-Like was the case for Taylor approximations, the solution to the truncated sequence of equations \eqref{trunDE} serves as an approximation for an analytic function $g$ which satisfies the complete set of differential equations \eqref{preMain}.
-As will be shown in Example \ref{TaylorApprox}, we get the Taylor approximation by simply putting $f_i(y,x)=y$.
+By picking the constant function $\cf_n$ for $\fn_n$, we get after $n$ integrations a solution for $\fn_0$.
+As was the case for Taylor approximations, the solution to the truncated sequence of equations \eqref{trunDE} serves as an approximation for the unique\footnote{The unicity will be proven in Proposition \ref{15}.} holomorphic function $\fn$ which satisfies the complete set of differential equations \eqref{alteration Taylor}.
+As will be shown in Example \ref{TaylorApprox}, we get the Taylor approximation by simply putting $f_i(x,y)=y$.